 Expert Witness means a Member who has been engaged or assigned to provide an Expert Witness Service.
-As an Expert Witness, the Member may express opinions or provide other evidence to the Court based on the Member's specialised training, study or experience on matters such as whether technical or professional standards have been breached, the amount of damages, the amount of an account of profits, or the amount of a claim under an insurance policy.
+As an Expert Witness, the Member may express opinions to the Court based on the Member's specialised training, study or experience on matters such as whether technical or professional standards have been breached, the amount of damages, the amount of an account of profits, or the amount of a claim under an insurance policy.